Adaptive Non-Parametric Regression With the $K$-NN Fused Lasso: Methodology

-We compared the following methods: \begin{enumerate} \item $K$-NN-FL, with the number of neighbors set to $K=5$, and the tuning parameter $\lambda$ chosen to minimize the average MSE over 100 Monte Carlo replicates. \item CART \citep{breiman1984classification}, with the complexity parameter chosen to minimize the average MSE over 100 Monte Carlo replicates. \item $K$-NN regression \citep[see e.g.][]{stone1977consistent}, with the number of neighbors $K$ set to minimize the average MSE over 100 Monte Carlo replicates. \end{enumerate} The estimated regression functions resulting from these three approaches are displayed in Figure~\ref{fig:scenarios}.
+$K$-NN regression \citep[see e.g.][]{stone1977consistent}, with the number of neighbors $K$ set to minimize the average MSE over 100 Monte Carlo replicates. \end{enumerate} The estimated regression functions resulting from these three approaches are displayed in Figure~\ref{fig:scenarios}.
 We see that $K$-NN-FL can adapt to low-density and high-density regions of the distribution of covariates, as well as to the local structure of the regression function.
-By contrast, CART has some artifacts due to the binary splits that make up the decision tree, and $K$-NN regression undersmoothes in large areas of the domain.
+By contrast, CART displays some artifacts due to the binary splits that make up the decision tree, and $K$-NN regression undersmoothes in large areas of the domain.

+In practice, we anticipate that $K$-NN-FL will outperform its competitors when the data are highly-concentrated around a low-dimensional manifold and the regression function is non-smooth in that region, as in the above example.
+In our theoretical analysis, we will consider the special case in which the data lie precisely on a low-dimensional manifold, or a mixture of low-dimensional manifolds.